Pursuing Wonder, Knowledge & Love

 Students will explore a variety of art media and techniques and deepen their understanding of the elements of design as they respond to historical master artists with their own original work.
 In each unit, students will learn a new visual art technique and create original imaginative work with a variety of mediums such as acrylic, and tempera paints, ink, pastel, crayon, metal, and clay.
 Students will come to understand the elements of design through practice.
 They will evaluate their own work based on simple rubrics, and seek to improve as they are able.
 Students will also have the opportunity to present and share completed artwork.

-Meeting over the lunch period on one or two Tuesdays a month, students will learn skills and strategies of the game of chess by studying under an experienced teacher and playing together.
+Meeting over the lunch period every other Tuesday, students will learn skills and strategies of the game of chess by studying under an experienced teacher and playing together.
 Each semester concludes with a chess tournament.

 In Form II Children’s Choir, students age 9-12 sing and perform hymns, folk songs, and other classic choral works.
 Students learn the basics of vocal technique, sight-reading, and music theory, along with musical games.
 The program focuses on music appreciation, enjoyment, and the glorification of God through music.
-Choir class meets weekly, and choir students will participate in special performances once or twice a year.
+In addition to weekly classes, choir students have the opportunity to perform in assisted living facilities, and they participate in special performances at the fall and spring showcases.

 Bluebonnet Home Scholars also offers Form I Children’s Choir (ages 7-9) and Youth Choir (ages 12-18).